 * FakingTheDead: Krusty faked his death to start a new life and later faked the death of his alter ego to collect insurance money.

 * FatBastard: The guy on the Cayman Islands.
-He even looks [[ShoutOut a lot like Sidney Greenstreet]].
+He even looks and sounds [[ShoutOut a lot like Sidney Greenstreet]].

 * GraveHumor: Krusty's grave has the horribly macabre epitaph: "See ya real soon kids!".

 * InsuranceFraud: Krusty insures his new identity's life "for a surprisingly large amount".

 * IntimidatingRevenueService: They took 95 percent of Krusty's future earnings (it'd be 75 for the next 40 years but Krusty said he didn't plan to live that long) and took over his show and Krusty Burger (renamed IRS Burger and with a tax theme).